-Typically, in mid-January - or, following a gubernatorial election year, by February 1 - the Governor submits the Executive Budget to the Legislature, along with the related appropriation, revenue and other budget bills concerning State operations, aid to localities, capital projects and debt service.
-The State's Five-Year Capital and Financing Plan is also submitted with the Executive Budget.
+Typically, in mid-January - or, following a gubernatorial election year, by February 1 - the Governor submits the Executive Budget to the Legislature, along with the related appropriation, revenue and other budget bills.
+The State's Five-Year Capital Program and Financing Plan is also submitted with the Executive Budget.
 Within 10 days, the Division of the Budget provides the Legislature with additional financial information supporting the Executive Budget.
-A three-year financial projection is submitted within 30 days following submission of the Executive Budget, although it can be submitted earlier.
+A three-year financial projection is submitted within 30 days following submission of the Executive Budget the last several years.